 Since every image is unique in its contents, it turns challenging to deliver an optimal image to every user, device, resolution, browser, and network speed, especially when you need to scale up to hundreds, thousands or even millions of images.

-For images to be flexible, they need to dynamically adjust their resolution, format, quality, and content on-the-fly.
-At Abraia we take art direction to the next level, providing algorithms to automate the whole process for serving responsive images from one single image version.
+At Abraia we take web images and art direction to the next level, providing algorithms to automate the whole process for serving responsive images from one single image version.

 Smart cropping and resizing